muranhuli/AgentHubBackend/README.md

 MINIO_ROOT_PASSWORD=<your-secret-key>
 ```

+### LLM Configuration

+Configure your LLM API keys in `.env-llm` file after copying from the template.

 Minio operators are available for writing, reading and deleting objects.

-This project uses a new LLM operator for LLM calls.
-Configure API keys in .env-llm.